lakejs/lake/README.md

 ## Test

-Lake depends on a lot of browser APIs, so running its test cases needs a real browser environment.
+Lake depends on many browser APIs, so running its test cases needs a real browser environment.
 You can run the tests visibly by visiting `http://localhost:8080/tests/`, or execute the `pnpm test` command to run them in headless mode.

 ## License